-48. Set goals.
+47. Set goals.

 There are some conflicting studies about the “right” way to set goals, but it’s clear that having goals and achieving them is incredibly motivating.
 Spend time writing down both short-term and long-term goals for your development as a remote worker.

-49. Track your productivity.
+48. Track your productivity.

 “If you can’t measure it, you can’t improve it.”
 If you’re working within a team or if you have a boss who’s paranoid that their employees aren’t really “working” from home, be prepared to justify your productivity by tracking it.
 Keep notes on what you’ve done throughout the day, and be sure to write down your top accomplishments.

-50. Keep a journal.
+49. Keep a journal.

 Studies also support the health benefits of journaling.
 If you keep a journal regularly, you’ll have greater emotional control, a better understanding of your introspective thoughts, and less stress.

-51. Experiment and evaluate.
+50. Experiment and evaluate.

 Don’t assume your initial habits and routines are the best ones for your working style.
 Instead, experiment with different apps, approaches, and styles—especially if you’re working from home for the first time.
 Then, measure the objective changes in your time expenditure and task completion rates.
 Experimenting is the scientific method for discovering truth, so use it to discover your own productivity truth!
-Try these email productivity tools and these productivity apps.

 If there’s one takeaway you should glean from this article, it’s that everyone is a little bit different.
 Even scientifically proven working from home tips to boost productivity aren’t going to be as effective for every employee.

 Now that you’re familiar with these working from home productivity tips, if you need more tools to help you track your productivity, give EmailAnalytics a try!
 Our tool can tell you how many emails you’re sending and receiving, how you’re managing email threads, and even your average email response time.
 It’s free to try, so sign up for a free trial today—and learn more about your habits once you start working from home.

 Jayson is a long-time columnist for Forbes, Entrepreneur, BusinessInsider, Inc.com, and various other major media publications, where he has authored over 1,000 articles since 2012, covering technology, marketing, and entrepreneurship.
 He keynoted the 2013 MarketingProfs University, and won the “Entrepreneur Blogger of the Year” award in 2015 from the Oxford Center for Entrepreneurs.
-In 2010, he founded a marketing agency that appeared on the Inc. 5000 before exiting it in January of 2019, and he is now the CEO of EmailAnalytics.
+In 2010, he founded a marketing agency that appeared on the Inc. 5000 before selling it in January of 2019, and he is now the CEO of EmailAnalytics.